GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 and colour in other areas of the page became more obvious.

 The background colour is ivory, of course, and the dark colour of the text is chosen to match the black keys on a piano.
-The black keys in the main jumbotron image are dark blue, as they looked too dark when black.
+The "black" keys in the main jumbotron image are dark blue however, as they looked too dark on screen when completely black.

 The font is Karla, from google fonts.
 I chose this because it is clear and easy to read.